wiluxgit/synhat/README.md

 # Synhat Infinity
-this is the master repository for all Synhat tools
+this is the master repository for all Synhat things